sxnb/robotjs/README.md

 ## Publishing

-1. Increment the version: `npm version patch`
-2. Push to github: `git push --follow-tags`
-3. Create and publish Github release: `gh release create v1.2.3`, replacing v1.2.3 with the actual release number
-4. Github action will prebuildify and publish release to npm
+On every push to main branch, the .github/workflows/ci.yml will create a new version and publish to npm.

+If a major or minor release is required, use respective key words in the commit message, see https://github.com/phips28/gh-action-bump-version#workflow

 ## License